LiveBench/liveswebench-site/src/assets/Report.md

 It is interesting to analyze the degree of improvement between the agent and edit tasks is not consistent among the tools.
 While the top six agent scores are within a few percent of each other, the edit task results had greater variance.
 The general equality among assistants for the agent task is likely attributable to the same model being used and (in general) the same tools being provided as part of the agent framework, e.g. read file, edit file, search directory, run bash command.
 When given complete autonomy and a detailed, high-level description of the task, it seems the raw model intelligence may be the most important factor.
 Since the agent task provides no hints as to where changes need to be made, exploration of the codebase is also a given.
 The edit task's specification of the file to be edited may appear to make this task much easier, but the changes needed may still depend on context from other files.
 It's likely that the agents who saw less improvement between the agent and edit tasks were less likely to still explore the codebase when prompted with the specific edit file; in contrast, Aider, which always automatically explores to generate a repository map at the beginning of execution, saw the greatest improvement of all between the agent and edit tasks.
 The edit task also does not directly inform the agent of recent changes made to the codebase as part of the partially applied PR.
 Future work could investigate the impact of the context and information directly provided as part of the edit task prompt.
 Overall, we see that only Aider and OpenHands had universally improved performance between the agent and edit tasks, though other agents tended to only perform worse in one repository for the edit task.

 The autocomplete task proved more difficult than expected.
 Most likely, this difficulty comes from the generally lower intelligence capacity of autocomplete models, as they are much more optimized for speed of generations.
 We found that the largest challenge for the autocomplete task was knowing when to stop; in many cases, the first few suggestions from the model would constitute a complete and correct solution, but the model would go on to suggest additional breaking code that would result in task failure.
-Autocomplete models additionally produced code that failed to compile or had errors aside from just test failures.
+Autocomplete models additionally frequently produced code that failed to compile or had errors aside from just test failures.

-Our autocomplete task formats do not engage with certain additional features often included as part of autocomplete functionality, such as next edit prediction, where a tool may save time by predicting future edits in other parts of the same file.
+Our autocomplete task format does not engage with certain additional features often included as part of autocomplete functionality, such as next edit prediction, where a tool may save time by predicting future edits in other parts of the same file.
 The constrained nature of this autocomplete task means its results are not a fully representative view of the average developer experience of using these tools.
 A survey measuring actual keystroke reduction as developers complete tasks using different autocomplete tools could be an illuminating additional view of the state of AI autocomplete.

 # Limitations and Future Work